 What do those four letters mean?

-An INFJ is an introverted personality type.
-It is one of the 16 personality types, based on the theories of Carl Jung, and later on the work of Katharine Cook Briggs and Isabel Briggs Myers.
+An INFJ one of the 16 personality types, based on the theories of Carl Jung and, later on, the work of Katharine Cook Briggs and Isabel Briggs Myers.

 - Are the rarest personality type, making up only 1-3 percent of the population.

 - Feel like they don’t fit in.
 Many report feeling like aliens dropped into this world from another planet.